 Description of the current work and the meeting schedule.

-Generating grand truth.
+Generating ground truth.

 Frame compatible 3D video format representations.

 Test plan for VQeg grotruqoe3d1 database by Jing Li

 For the ground truth experiment the sources have to meet specific conditions, like depth range within the comfort zone.
 It was shown that the relation between scores given to the quality question and the comfort question can be very different for different subjects.